Estimate error probability, w, using a Bayesian approach

 Details

-NOTE: We recommend using e.g. the cmdstanr
+NOTE: We recommend using e.g. the cmdstanr, see

 the vignette.
 This is just an implementation that demonstrate the